Reform measures

 We do not require, or recommend, you keep and retain originals or copies of any identification documents of clients and/or their representatives due to the risks of physical and cyber identity theft.

-However, the TPB requires records of proof of identity checks undertaken in relation to each client (for example, by way of a checklist) for a minimum of 5 years after the engagement has ceased.
+However, we require records of proof of identity checks undertaken in relation to each client (for example, by way of a checklist) for a minimum of 5 years after the engagement has ceased.
 See more information on client verification process for tax practitioners.

 In what format should records be kept?